sachitcode/fastpages-sachit-blog/_posts/2023-03-23-BigIdea2Quiz.md

 ---
 toc: true
 layout: post
-description: Correcting my incorrect answers on the Big Idea 2 Quiz and reflecting on them.
+description: My experience with the Big Idea 2 Quiz and reflecting on how it was.
 categories: [markdown]
 title: "College Board Big Idea 2 Quiz Corrections"
 ---